American cocker spaniels are free and merry dogs that belong to the sporting group. They’re alert animals that are highly people-oriented.

 Feeding.
 Cocker spaniels can be picky breeds when it comes to feeding time.
 Choose among high-quality dog foods to find the kind that your individual pet likes the most.

 Talk to your veterinarian if you’re having trouble finding something that your pet enjoys.
-An ingredient base of chicken and rice is a common favorite with this breed.
+A dog food with an ingredient base of chicken and rice is a common favorite with this breed.

 Always leave out clean water that your dog can easily reach.